 First things first.
-I'm a follower of Christ, I'm a beekeepers wife, and then of course, I'm a photographer.
+I'm a follower of Christ, I'm a beekeepers wife, I'm a mom, and then of course, I'm a photographer.
 I see photography as a gift and privilege given by God's grace, but it's not what I live and die for.

 Having an affinity for history and writing, I naturally fell in love with the art of photography since it's name literally means "writing with light".
 I was never quite sure how to put my finger on my love for the craft, but I think that it has everything to do with the documentation of life.
 I love preserving the tangible things that you pass down from generation to generation.
 Images give light and depth to already beautiful stories.
-It's like that feeling you get in the middle of a historical fiction novel where the author includes photos of the setting and the characters.
-It's fascinating and thrilling, but leaves this ache in your heart all at the same time.
-I have the privilege of providing tangible images between the pages of life's many stories.
-I believe that the little moments of real life, with their wide range of emotions and expression, are the sweetest things to capture and what make us who we are.
+I have the privilege of providing tangible images between the pages of those stories.
+I believe that the little moments of real life, with their wide range of emotions and expression, are the sweetest things to capture.
 I'm honored that I get to call that my job.